plushycat/AI-Serpentis/README.md

 ---

 > **Tip**: Tweak your game style in the Settings page—preferences are saved and applied automatically.
-Classic meets cutting-edge with AI Serpentis!

-## About

-With a self-learning AI at the core and a polished GUI, **AI Serpentis** offers both classic and cutting-edge Snake gameplay.
-Enjoy the blend of nostalgia and innovation!